marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * Removed _perform_
 * Replaced _test procedures_ with test

 You should also use the most accurate word.
-In this example, _reproduce_ is more precise than _replicate_.
+In this next example, _reproduce_ is more precise than _replicate_.

-* No: Can you give us the steps to replicate that problem you're seeing?
-* Yes: Can you tell us what you did when you saw the problem?
+* **Yes**: Can you tell us what you did when you saw the problem?
 We want to reproduce it on our end.
+* **No**: Can you give us the steps to replicate that problem you're seeing?

 When in doubt, look it up.
 Here's how the _New Oxford American Dictionary_ defines replicate and reproduce.